 Most properties in low-lying parts of the City have had a flood risk notation on the Section 10.7 Certificate since 1997 (or before).

-There has been no change in the number of properties with flood notations (which includes sea level rise) in the last six years (since 2012).
+There has been no change in the number of properties with flood notations (which includes sea level rise) since 2012.